David Bowie: The Genesis of Tin Machine

 🎸 Event: Recording: Official Tin Machine Album Sessions Start

-πŸ—’οΈ Note: The group relocates to the Bahamas to begin principal photography of their debut album.
-David chooses this studio for its specific acoustic properties and isolated environment, allowing the band to record at extremely high volumes without interruption.
+πŸ—’οΈ Notes: The group relocates to the Bahamas to begin principal recording of their debut album.
+Bowie chooses this studio for its specific acoustic properties and isolated environment, allowing the band to record at extremely high volumes without outside interruption.

 πŸ“… 1988-05-20